 How To Become A Chemical Engineer

-Are you interested in using your knowledge about chemistry, mathematics, and engineering principles to improve product manufacturing?
-Are you concerned about the effects of manufacturing and consumer products on the environment and health of humans?
-Would you like to use your talents for troubleshooting and critical thinking to enhance safety, efficiency, and quality of chemically-produced materials?
-If you have the aptitude, inquisitiveness, and commitment to quality, you could thrive in a career as a chemical engineer.
+Chemical Engineers use your knowledge about chemistry, mathematics, and engineering principles to improve product manufacturing.
+They are concerned about the effects of manufacturing and consumer products on the environment and health of humans.
+They use their talents for troubleshooting and critical thinking to enhance safety, efficiency, and quality of chemically-produced materials.

 Why Become A Chemical Engineer